josh-feng/pool/README.md

 ```

-The `class.static` table provides a mechanism to access class templates.
+The `class` table provides a mechanism to access class templates.
 Extending/Modifying classes is still possible after they are defined:

 ```lua